Antashma/Antashma/README.md

 ## ♥ Here are some facts about me:

-- 🎮 I making a productivity app!
+- 🎮 I'm making a productivity app!
-- 👩‍💻 I am learning AWS Cloud Fundamentals
+- 👩‍💻 I'm learning AWS Cloud Fundamentals
 - 📧 You can reach me at [LinkedIn](https://www.linkedin.com/in/samantha-lee-goodman/)
 - ⚡ Fun fact: I like to play Otome games